 In this post, I'll explain what conversion funnels are and how they impact your customer journey.
 Then, you'll learn how to optimize your funnel to increase the number of people who make it to your conversion point at the bottom.

-A conversion funnel is a path potential customers go through before they take a desired action (i.e., convert).
-As a salesperson, you guide people through it in order to turn them from potential buyers into customers.
+A conversion funnel, sometimes called a sales funnel, is a term used to describe the different stages of the buyer’s journey potential customers go through before they take the desired action (i.e., convert).
+As a salesperson, you guide people through the funnel in order to convert them from potential buyers into customers.

 All leads begin at the top of the funnel.
 As they learn more about your business, they move down and get closer to purchasing your product or service.
 This conversion process is called a funnel because companies often have more leads than they do customers, making the top of the funnel a larger pool of people than the bottom.

 Understanding how people flow through your conversion funnel is essential to being an effective marketer or salesperson because it helps you engage leads, answer questions about your business, and address concerns.
 It also lets you organize leads into categories and create customer touchpoints that can entice each group to convert.